lucasresenderc/trimmedmean/README.md

 ## How to generate the same results as in the article?

-Just change the parameter <code>n_jobs</code> on the experiment scripts to adapt for our machine and run the following:
+Just change the parameter <code>n_jobs</code> on the experiment scripts to fit your machine specs and run the following:
 <pre>
 python experiment_gd_plugin.py
 python experiment_vary_contamination.py